dbt-labs/docs.getdbt.com/website/docs/docs/building-a-dbt-project/exposures.md

 ### Referencing exposures

-Once an exposure is defined, we can run commands that reference it:
+Once an exposure is defined, you can run commands that reference it:
 ```
 dbt run -m +exposure:weekly_jaffle_metrics
 dbt test -m +exposure:weekly_jaffle_metrics
 ```

-When we generate our documentation site, we'll see the exposure appear:
+When we generate our documentation site, you'll see the exposure appear:

 <Lightbox src="/img/docs/building-a-dbt-project/dbt-docs-exposures.png" title="Dedicated page in dbt-docs for each exposure"/>
 <Lightbox src="/img/docs/building-a-dbt-project/dag-exposures.png" title="Exposures appear as orange-y nodes in the DAG"/>